UBC-MDS/data-analysis-review-checklist/data-analysis-review-checklist.md

 - [ ] **What is the question:** Do the authors clearly state the research question being asked?
 - [ ] **Importance:** Do the authors clearly state the importance for this research question?
 - [ ] **Background**: Do the authors provide sufficient background information so that readers can understand the paper?
+- [ ] **Methods:** Do the authors clearly describe and justify the methodology used in the data analysis?
+Do the authors communicate any assumptions or limitations of their methodologies?
+- [ ] **Results:** Do the authors clearly communicate their findings through writing, tables and figures?
+- [ ] **Conclusions:** Are the conclusions presented by the authors correct?
 - [ ] **References:** Do all archival references that should have a DOI list one (e.g., papers, datasets, software)?